 General Data Protection Regulations

 As of 25th May 2018, the GDPR replaced the Data Protection Act 1998 – this means the way in which schools manage data and information will change.
-At Ellesmere Port Catholic High School, the school governing body alongside Mrs Powell, will ensure that our school is compliant and handles data in accordance to the new guidance.
+At Ellesmere Port Catholic High School, the school governing body alongside Mrs Hughes, will ensure that our school is compliant and handles data in accordance to the new guidance.
 This will be achieved through: a full data audit; the generation of new policies (including child friendly policies) and amendments to existing policies; staff training, and challenge and support from governors.

 The GDPR is designed to strengthen the safety and security of all data held within an organisation, and make sure procedures are consistent.
-It focusses on the privacy rights of individuals and the idea that everyone should know what data is held about them and how it is used.
+It focuses on the privacy rights of individuals and the idea that everyone should know what data is held about them and how it is used.

 Why is it important?
 Well, the GDPR makes many changes to existing data protection rules and regulations that schools adhere to – including policies.